 Note that the right-most column inside the Dimensions table in Linkfire is called “Dimension name”, and that you can enter values in an input field for each dimension listed.
 This field is optional and has no practical effect.
 It is there only for your own reference, in case you want to name the dimensions of Google Analytics differently from their default names inside Linkfire.
 In that case, we recommend making a note in this field of the name you have given them in Google Analytics.

 Once the above steps have been completed, remember to hit the “Done”.
 Linkfire will now start sending custom dimensions to your Google Analytics account.

 How tracking is applied across countries

-Once you have added additional countries, you can select them in the dropdown menu which originally only contained Everywhere.
-Any countries added in this way will use their specific settings, and the settings specified in the “Everywhere” territory will not apply to them.
+Once you have added additional countries, you can select them in the dropdown menu which originally only contained Default.
+Any countries added in this way will use their specific settings, and the settings specified in the “Default” territory will not apply to them.